 Employer PSLF Resources

-The Department of Education has an Employer Toolkit, which includes an overview of PSLF and the waiver, sample letters to employees, sample social media posts, and employee/borrower-facing material:
+The Department of Education (ED) has an Employer Toolkit, which includes an overview of PSLF and the waiver, sample letters to employees, sample social media posts, and employee/borrower-facing material:

 We also have materials available for employers of public service organizations that walks you through how to easily guide employees towards student loan cancellation for FREE through PSLF.
 See our PSLF Employer Toolkit:

 Additionally, the federal Consumer Financial Protection Bureau published an Employer’s Guide to Assisting Employees with PSLF:

 Income-Driven Repayment (IDR) is a federal student loan relief program that allows borrowers to pay a certain percentage of their discretionary income, as calculated according to a Department of Education (Department) formula, towards federal student loans.
 There are many kinds of IDR plans, each with different rules, including Income-Based Repayment (IBR), Income Contingent Repayment (ICR) Plans, Revised Pay as you Earn (REPAYE), and Pay as You Earn (PAYE).
 Under these plans, borrowers are entitled to cancellation after 20 or 25 years of qualifying payments, depending on the plan.
 Plan eligibility is based on loan type and date.

 In April 2022, the Department announced that it would conduct a one-time revision of all borrowers’ student loan accounts.
 For many borrowers, this audit will be automatic and will give borrowers more credit toward cancellation under IDR plans, regardless of whether or not they have been enrolled in IDR plans.